-As HPV is a virus, there are many different ways you can treat it naturally by eating the right foods and taking the right supplements to boost your immune system as well as incorporate holistic wellness practices that help the healing process.
+As HPV is a virus, there are many different ways you can treat it naturally by eating the right foods and taking the right supplements to boost your immune system, as well as incorporating holistic wellness practices that help the healing process.

 There are many different types of the HPV virus, most cases of which are harmless and can go away on their own.